15 Best Kids Chore Chart Templates To Get Everyone Helping

 This started when I met my husband.
 Sure, I grew up doing chores, but he grew up pitching in often, and in every way imaginable.
 He helped his family cook, clean, and fix things all the time as a kid.

 Now, as an adult, he’s the most capable person I’ve ever met.
 This man will change car brakes, cook a delicious meal, and patch up a fabric tear all before noon.
-His skillset is unreal.
+His skill set is unreal.

-This is exactly why we started a weekly chore chart template for kids.
+Which is exactly why we started a weekly chore chart template for kids.

-The Benefits of Chores for Kids
+Benefits of Chores for Kids

 But really, what’s the big deal about chores?
 The truth is, consistent chores do a LOT for our kids.
 Here are just four of the many monumental benefits.